laravel/docs/collections.md

         return empty($name);
     });

-As you can see, the `Collection` class allows you to chain its methods to perform fluent mapping and reducing of the underlying array.
+As you can see, the `Collection` class allows you to chain its methods to perform fluent mapping and reducing of the array source.
 In general, collections are immutable, meaning every `Collection` method returns an entirely new `Collection` instance.

 <a name="creating-collections"></a>
 ### Creating Collections